martin-at-schorsch/ha-zte-ng-router/README.md

 # ZTE NG Router – Home Assistant Custom Integration

-Custom Home Assistant integration to monitor and control **modern ZTE “NG” 5G/FWA routers** via their **local HTTP API**.

-The integration exposes key radio, network, and traffic metrics as Home Assistant entities and, where supported, provides basic control functions for use in dashboards and automations.

-## Supported ZTE Router Models

 This integration targets **recent ZTE NG router platforms** with a shared firmware and API structure.

 ### Supported models